-There have been numerous studies into the effects vitamin D has on our general health, most notably it plays a vital role in bone health and the prevention of cardiovascular disease and diabetes.
-However, recent studies by researchers at Cairo University have also found a link between vitamin D and hair loss, namely whether having a vitamin D deficiency can result in hair falling out.
+There have been numerous studies into the effects vitamin D has on our general health.
+It plays a vital role in bone health and the prevention of cardiovascular disease and diabetes.
+However, a recent study also found a link between vitamin D and hair loss, with 81.8% of those experiencing hair loss also having low levels of vitamin D. According to their findings, a vitamin D deficiency may result in your hair falling out.

 What is vitamin D?

 To understand the link between vitamin D and hair loss, it’s also important to understand what vitamin D is and what it does in the body.

 Vitamin D is a fat-soluble vitamin generated by exposure to UV-B light.
 It can also be obtained by eating certain foods and through supplements if necessary.